21 Simple Laundry Hacks to Make Life Easier

 You throw it in the wash with your clothes and it catches any color… preventing it from being spread to another clothing item.

-Here are a couple ways that vinegar can help in your laundry room…
+Here are a couple of ways that vinegar can help in your laundry room…

 #5 Use Vinegar As Fabric Softener